5 Steps for Moving from 1st Generation groups to 2nd, 3rd and Beyond

 generational growth in disciple making movements

 They were a faithful and passionate team of local workers.
 They shared the gospel often and led people to the Lord.
-They worked hard.
-They had started 10 1st generation groups of disciples.
+Through much hard work and prayer they had started ten 1st generation groups of disciples.
 Not too bad by most peoples’ standards.
-Generational growth in disciple making had not yet begun though.
+Generational growth in disciple-making had not begun though.

 They were stuck at 1st generation (1G) growth.
 They only knew how to start groups themselves.
 They didn’t know how to get the believers in those groups to start new groups.
 Sound familiar?